VictorDeDecker/MixedRealityRevalidatie/Documentation.md

 ## Angular Frontend

 We have created an angular frontend website so that the occupational therapist can access and influence different parameters of the Unity game.
 For example: the speed of objects, length of the level, amount of rows and more can be changed.
-The level can also be switch on the site.
-All of these changes are accomplished using http requests to communicate with the unity server.
+The level can also be switched on the site.
+All of these changes are accomplished using a websocket connection to communicate with the websocket on a remote server that communicates with the unity backend server script.

 ## Scripts